Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter2a.md

 Ljörn's mind started to wander, and the first thing that came into his mind was what he had just seen.
 Putting those thoughts down, he let himself wander in his thoughts again.

 But those thoughts drifted back into his mind.
 He tried to forget about them, but then he'd find himself thinking about them again.
 Unable to forget what he had seen, his paranoia started to grow on him.
 Then, he looked at Alfrir and spoke up.
-"The seeress," he said.
+"I need to see the seeress," he said.
 "Where is she?"

 "I... she's outside," Alfrir said.
-"What for?"

-Ljörn didn't answer him.
-His gaze searched the room for the seeress, but she wasn't there.
-Without a fuss, he stood up and slung his shield around his back.
-He took an unlit torch stick and stuck it in the hearth.
+Ljörn looked around the room.
+Like Alfrir said, she wasn't in the hall.
+Without a fuss, he stood up.
+He slung his shield around his back, took an unlit torch stick, and stuck it in the hearth.
 When it caught fire, he held it up and left the longhouse.

 <!-- SCENARIO 3: Outside and the volva !-->

 The cold breeze hit his face when he pushed the door open.
 He closed the door behind him as gently as he could, but his anxiety didn't make it easy.
 The rain, now lightly showering, made a rustling sound in the grass.
 The moon was the only light source, making the landscape hauntingly beautiful.
 But despite the prettiness of the land, he began to feel like he was being followed.
 He breathed heavily.
 His torch gave him light so he could see, its flames warm and flickering.
 He looked left and right, but no matter how hard he looked, there wasn't a single sign of danger.
-But when he glanced over to the forest again, he froze.
+But when he looked at the forest again, he froze.

 There was a pack of wolves.
-About a dozen of them moved through the trees and shrubs, ominously trotting in the haze.
-They stopped in their tracks, noticing him.

-Panicking, Ljörn reached for his sword, but paused before he could pull it out.

-The wolves hesitated and continued on, ignoring Ljörn even when he was alone out in the open.
+There were about a dozen of them moving through the trees and shrubs.
+They noticed him.
+Ljörn panicked, but then he saw them hesitate.
+And they continued on, ignoring Ljörn even when he was alone out in the open.
 Perhaps it was the fire-torch he was holding that discouraged them.

-Ljörn cautiously watched as they ran off, disappearing into the wild.
-Now that they were gone, he turned to face the shore, hoping he would find her there instead.
+Ljörn turned around to the shore, hoping he would find her there instead.
 And as he slowly walked there and reached the edge of the meadow, he saw the völva.

 There she was on the sand, gazing out into the ocean as if she were consulting the gods on the weather.
 She was in a dark dress and a deer pelt cloak.
 And the most shamanic thing about her was a crooked staff that she held with several beads and skulls hanging from the end.
 In front of her, there was a small fire that burned sticks and grass gathered from around.